smogon/damage-calc/README.md

 MIT License.

-Written by Honko.
+Originally written by Honko.
 ORAS update by gamut-was-taken.
 USUM update by Austin.
 PS theme by Zarel.
-Other contributions by other people; see the repo's commit history and contributor list for the full list.
+Modularized and modernized by pre.
+See the repo's commit history and contributor list for the full list.